Intelligent-Driving-Laboratory/GOPS_DOC/docs/source/slx2py.md

 To support gym environment generation, see Gym-like environment.

-A example model `example_model.slx` is available at the [Release](https://github.com/jjyyxx/slxpy/releases) section, with some extra tips and best practices annotated in the model.
-You can download and try it out.

 ### Tunable parameter

-The computer execution model is inherently deterministic, all randomness relies on at least one external source.
-To give environment randomness, we must make some parameters tunable, so, model parameters (physical parameters, random seed, initial state of intergrator, etc.) shall be created with following two steps.
+The computer execution model is inherently deterministic, with any randomness relying on at least one external source.
+In order to introduce environmental randomness, we must make certain parameters tunable.
+Therefore, model parameters such as physical parameters, random seed, and initial state of integrator must be created with the following two steps.

 - Set them in `Model workspace` as `Simulink Parameter`.
 If it's a `MATLAB variable` rather than a `Simulink Parameter`, right-click entries, select `Convert to parameter object` to convert.
 - Tick the `Argument` checkbox.